gjoyet/pibi/README.md

 * \# of uniquely mapped alignments: 0
 * \# of multi-mapped alignments: 26
 * The last point I did not know how to do, hence I can not say if the numbers match.

+3. Remark:
+* My code coverage is not quite 100% since the main methods are not tested.
+However, I believe unit tests should not test them, which is why I left it as is.